MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-701-Organization-Operation-Federal-Credit-Unions/section-701.23.md

 (ii) *Eligible obligations of a liquidating credit union.* Eligible obligations of a liquidating credit union without regard to whether they are obligations of the liquidating credit union's members.

-(iii) *Student loans.* Student loans provided they are purchased from a federally-insured credit union only;
+(iii) *Student loans.* Student loans provided they are purchased from a federally insured credit union only;

-(iv) *Real estate-secured loans.* Real estate-secured loans provided they are purchased from a federally-insured credit union only;
+(iv) *Real estate-secured loans.* Real estate-secured loans provided they are purchased from a federally insured credit union only;

 (3) A Federal credit union may make purchases in accordance with this paragraph (b), provided: